Advisory Board

 Latest News:

-Meeting to Discuss Possibly Siting an LNG Liquefaction Plant
+Meeting to Discuss Base Local Demand and Siting for an LNG Liquefaction Plant

-Potential LNG fuel users from the mining, agricultural, trucking, rail and maritime sectors will gather at a meeting to determine if there is sufficient base load demand within a 200 mile region to warrant development of an LNG liquefaction and fuel transport, storage and distribution network centered in the Twin Ports of Duluth/Superior.
-The meeting takes place May 21st.
-Register here.
+Potential LNG fuel users from mining, agricultural, trucking, rail and maritime sectors met to determine if there is sufficient base load demand within a 200 mile region to warrant development of an LNG liquefaction and fuel transport, storage and distribution network centered in Duluth/Superior.
+Work continues to consider siting and determine supply chain demand.
+Presentations from the meeting

 Society of Naval Architects and Marine Engineers Meeting Highlights

-The SNAME Section meeting was held on February 13-14 in conjunction with the Great Lakes Waterways Conference in Cleveland, Ohio at the Hyatt Hotel.
-Read about meeting hightlights here
+The SNAME Section meeting was held on Feb.
+13-14 in conjunction with the Great Lakes Waterways Conference in Clevelandl.
+Read meeting highlights here